 Educating people in your circle, whether its friends or that aunt you see once a year, on the impact their lifestyles can have on the environment is a small effort that can have a ripple effect.
 The more people are aware of the small changes they can make to lead a more eco-friendly lifestyle, the bigger the changes' impact.

 thermostat challenge is another brainchild of Polar Bears International, and encourages people to adjust their thermostats at home or in the office to help save energy.
 Depending on the season, this could involve increasing or decreasing temps by at least two degrees to help reduce energy consumption and the burning of fossil fuels.
-Jeff J Mitchell/Getty Images News/Getty Images
+6 Adopt a Polar Bear Jeff J Mitchell/Getty Images News/Getty Images